 - Web Links

-Dr Claudia Fernández-Martín (Dr. CFM) is a Lecturer in Chemical Engineering, Member of the Materials and Chemical Engineering Research Group at The University of Aberdeen, and Academic Member of the UK Carbon Capture and Storage Research Centre (UKCCSRS).
+Dr Claudia Fernández-Martín (Dr CFM) is a Lecturer in Chemical Engineering, Member of the Materials and Chemical Engineering Research Group at The University of Aberdeen, and Academic Member of the UK Carbon Capture and Storage Research Centre (UKCCSRS).
 She has over 11 years’ experience in: a) experimental and numerical modelling of carbon capture processes, b) the development of low-cost and advanced materials for CO2 capture at post-combustion conditions (capture from gas and coal-based power plants emissions at atmospheric pressure) and pre-combustion conditions (capture from shifted syngas at elevated pressure), c) revalorization of biomass-based wastes: conversion of waste into microporous adsorbents for gas separation applications such as CO2 capture and biogas upgrading, d) new technologies to achieve more efficiency in carbon capture processes.

 Due to her environmental background Dr CFM research interests are also focused on the transformation of by-products materials and/or residues generated from industrial activities into new forms of valuable and useful materials, such as the recycling and/or transformation of wastes into new materials for air pollution control applications.
 She has worked developing and characterizing a wide range of materials including thermoplastic and thermostable resins; low density organic polymers; recyclable biomass residues such as olive stones and almond shells; amine-impregnated silicas; composite polymeric membranes, etc. for the separation of CO2 from gas mixtures mainly composed by N2/CO2 and H2/CO2.